Practical work with model architecture in Engee

 -

-Add the Subsystem block to the canvas and add the Action Port block to the subsystem.
+Add a block Subsystem to the canvas and add the Action Port block to the subsystem.
 The block adds an external Action input port to the subsystem.

 Multiple execution

-For Each subsystem is a subsystem that allows processing each element of the input signal.
-The control block for such a subsystem is the block For Each.
+For Each subsystem is a subsystem that allows processing of each element of the input signal.
+The control unit for such a subsystem is the block For Each.

 -

-To process input signals for each element, such as in filtering or data transformation tasks;
+For processing input signals for each element, for example, in data filtering or transformation tasks.;

 -

-To perform parallel calculations over elements or subarrays of input signals;
+To perform parallel calculations on elements or subarrays of input signals;

 -

-To implement complex processing logic that requires separate state accounting for each data element.
+To implement complex processing logic that requires separate accounting of states for each data element.

 For Each subsystem has the following features: